MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod5_Lab2_Predictions.md

 # Lab 5.2: Predictions
 # Module 5: Enrich data and predictions with Audience insights

 Customer Insights offers out of the box models to predict key insights of your business.
-Currently, Customer Insights provides Subscription Churn model that can predict whether your customers are at risk of not using your company's subscription products or services.
-Many more OOB models to follow.
+Transactional churn prediction helps predict if a customer will no longer purchase your products or services in a given time window.

 ## Objectives

-- Use OOB Subscription Churn model to predict customers at risk of not using Contoso subscription service.
+- Use OOB Transaction Churn model to predict customers at risk of churn after a period of time with no purchases.

-- Create a quick segment using Intelligence.
+- Create a segment based on the Intelligence Prediction.

 # Exercise 1 - Transaction Churn Model

 ## Task 1 - Run the OOB Transactional Churn Model

 1. If you haven't already, sign into Customer Insights at https://home.ci.ai.dynamics.com/.

-3. Go to **Intelligence** > **Predictions**
+3. Go to **Intelligence** > **Predictions**.

 2. Click **Create** and click **Use model** on the **Customer churn model** card.

 3. Select the **Transaction** option and click **Get started**.

 4. Name the model **OOB eCommerce Transaction Churn Prediction** and verify the Output entity name is set to **OOBeCommerceTransactionChurnPrediction** then click **Next**.

 5. Define the two conditions for the churn model as both **60 days** then click **Next**.

 6. Under Customer transaction history, click **+ Add data**.
 Select **SalesOrder** as the activity type and then select the **Purchases : eCommerce** entity.
 Click **Next** and then click **Next** again.